 We have learned how to make homemade cornbread; absolutely scrumptious, nutritious and good for us.
 It's a whole grain; low GI.

-If you can find freshly ground unrefined corn, or mealie-meal as we call it, it must be the cheapest grain available.
-Wheat is at least double, and oats far more.
+If you can find freshly ground unrefined corn, or maize-meal as we call it, it must be the cheapest grain available.
+Wheat is nearly double and oats far more.
 We have our own little mill; it costs about R6,000.

 Maize meal porridge, if made from the whole grain, makes in my book a nutritious and tasty recommended breakfast.
 However the staple in South Africa is highly refined making it into a junk food no better than cornflakes; it is in my opinion one of the chief reasons why more than a quarter of our children are permanently stunted.
 All the nutrients have been extracted and instead used for animal-feed; our kids are left with the empty calories.

-Well, exercise is important too as we know from reading about blue zone longevity; and, if you have a stressful job, taking proper holidays.
+Exercise is important too as we know from reading about blue zone longevity; and if you have a stressful job, taking proper holidays.

 One way is to make sure there are some fresh mealies on your plate.
-How to grow corn is one way to ensure that.
+How to grow corn in the summer is one way to be certain of that.

 Bernard Preston's mother, in competition with three siblings and five cousins once apparently ate thirteen-cobs at a sitting, winning the trophy.
 Perhaps it is to my grandfather that I really should attribute my love of how to grow corn; and before him one of his forebears.
 These glorious habits and hobbies are handed down from one generation to the next; are you teaching your little people?

-Is is any wonder I love corn on the cob?
+Is it any wonder I love corn on the cob?

-Her family was vegetarian and, though I eat meat, I have a great love for fresh salads and vegetables.
+Her family was vegetarian and though I eat meat, I have a great love for fresh salads, vegetables and whole grains; and plenty of fruit.
 It's because of them that my cholesterol is "dangerously low" as I kid my friends who open their eyes when they see how much butter I spread on our low-GI bread.

 How to grow corn is one small part of the solution; it's definitely on the menu in our modified Banting diet.
 Again, use the site search function.

 Just for fun, combining different fascinations, this month I'm trying some worm farm experiments on our corn.
-Does the worm wee, an organic fertiliser, really perform like it is cracked out to do?
+Does the leachate, an organic fertiliser really perform like it is cracked out to do?

 Let us find out.
-Twice a week I am going to water two rows of corn with worm-wee, the third row getting an equivalent amount of water.
-I wonder what the result will be.
-In theory it should introduce a wide variety of nutrients back to the soil from all the vegetable waste in your kitchen.
+Twice a week I am going to water two rows of corn with worm-wee, the third getting an equivalent amount of water.
+I wonder what the result will be?
+In theory it should introduce a wide variety of nutrients back to the soil from all the vegetable waste from our kitchen.

 Follow me every few weeks as I update our rainbow worm farm experiments.
 Today it is the summer solstice, 2016 in the southern hemisphere; just a few days before Christmas.